 Talking about your previous work experiences is a common question every applicant should expect in an interview.
-This is because your previous experiences and how you handle them and the lesson you learned from them, can help to determine how you may handle a similar situation in future and it can also predict how you may perform on the new job.
+This is because your previous experiences and how you handle them, and the lesson you learned from them can help to determine how you may handle a similar situation in the future.
+It can also predict how you may perform on the new job.

-The interviewer asks this question to find out the skills you have, what you are good at and how good you are, what you like the most or the least, and why your job experiences make you the best candidate for that post you applied for.
+The interviewer asks this question to find out your skills, what you are good at and how good you are, what you like the most or the least, and why your job experiences make you the best candidate for that post you applied for.
 So how do you answer questions about work experience?
-Read all about it and find tips to ace your interview, below.
+Read all about it and find tips to ace your interview below.

 Why are employers interested in your work experience?

 Employers prefer to hire experienced workers who will continue to learn and contribute positively to the growth of their company.
 Your work experience plays an important role when applying for a job post since it can help to determine if you can contribute to the growth of the organization and how you plan on achieving this.

 What do you do to help you answer this question perfectly before your interview?

 Before going for your interview, prepare to answer this question by doing thorough research on the organization and the qualifications and requirements for the job post.
 Find out the work ethics of the organization, what skills you are expected to have or learn, and what will be your responsibility or what will be expected of you if you finally get the job.